HATEOAS and Hypermedia-Driven Development

 </div>

-- The server drives the UI: Clients receive HTML with pre-defined *hx- ** attributes.
+- The server drives the UI through HTML with hx- attributes

-- Actions like loading details or adding tasks are discoverable—no client-side routing.
+- Actions like loading details or adding tasks are discoverable

-- Perfect for server-rendered apps needing lightweight interactivity.
+- Ideal for server-rendered apps needing lightweight interactivity

 For machine-to-machine communication, HAL (Hypertext Application Language) standardizes HATEOAS in JSON APIs.
-Clients navigate via embedded links, reducing coupling.
+This pattern works effectively in microservices architectures.

 Service A fetches an order from Service B: